Critical Analysis of “Morning Song” | Poem by Sylvia Plath

-In next stanza, she tries to take retirement from her duties.
+In next stanza, she expresses her wish to take retirement from her duties.
 Her joy of motherhood is over.
 Perhaps, according to the poet, time of her duties has come to an end or maybe she is not feeling the same as she was feeling during pregnancy.
-Whatever, may be the case behind it, she wants departure from her motherhood duties.
+Whatever, may be the case, she wants to get rid of her motherly duties.
 “I’m no more your mother”.
 These lines are also ironic.
-In the previous lines, she talks about the protection of her child and promises not leave her alone in this cruel world but in these lines she is withdrawing her surety.
+In the previous lines, she talks about the protection of her child and promises not leaving her alone in this cruel world but in these lines she is withdrawing her surety.
 She wants her child to face the difficulties of life with her own powers.
 At the same time, she is well aware about her child’s weaknesses.
-“In a drafty museum your nakedness” means that the child is unsafe in this world.
+“In a drafty museum your nakedness” means the child is unsafe in this world.

 “One cry and I stumble from bed, cow-heavy and floral…”.
 The poet knows that it is her responsibility to care of her child.
 It is difficult for her to get up and console her in “Victorian nightgown” and in “cow-heavy and floral” even then she gets up on her single cry and solves her troubles.
 “Your mouth opens clean as a cat’s” has frankly been used by the poet to express the innocence of child.

 Last lines of the poem are traditional; the poem closes with dark attitude of the poet.
 Happiness on the birth of child no more exists.
 The poet knows that journey of life is much difficult.
-She knows that her child will suffer the same as was her own fate. “dull stars” is referring the upcoming situation in the life of child.
+She knows that her child will suffer the same as she suffered in her entire life. “dull stars” is referring the upcoming gloomy situation in the life of child.
 The poet is seeing reflection of her own life in the fate of child, therefore, she is not happy at all on her fate.
 She concludes the poem while comparing the good and bad aspects of life.

 To conclude, “Morning Song” is definitely an autobiographical poem, which was written on the birth of her child Frieda.
-She knows that being a girl, the child is unsecure and unsafe yet there is hope though very little.
-Her child’s status in this world and her futuristic difficulties are theme of this poem.
-Thus, it is rightly said that this poem is a chillingly precise attempt to describe metaphorically Sylvia’s actual reaction to Frieda’s birth and invasion of her life.
+She knows that being a girl, the child is insecure and unsafe yet there is hope though very little.
+Her child’s status in this world and her futuristic difficulties are themes of this poem.
+Thus, it has rightly been said that this poem is a chillingly precise attempt to describe metaphorically Sylvia’s actual reaction to Frieda’s birth and invasion of her life.